top of page

 Requirements for All Cattle

-1. Certificate of Veterinary Inspection.
-You must have a current Certificate of Veterinary Inspection (CVI, also known as a health certificate) issued within 30 days of arrival at fairgrounds, signed by an accredited veterinarian, with animals individually identified.
+1. CVI: A valid Certificate of Veterinary Inspection (CVI) is required.
+The CVI must be issued within 30 days of arrival at the fairgrounds.
 This certificate must be presented upon arrival of cattle to the fairgrounds.

 General Notes